ilp90/provenance-guard/README.md

 gate as the false-positive backstop) originated in the spec and were reviewed and verified at each step, not accepted blindly from generated code.

-## Portfolio walkthrough

-A short (~2 min) video tour is linked here: _[add link]_.
-It shows a submission flowing through both signals to a label, an appeal moving a decision to `under_review`, and the rate limiter returning `429` — with a few words on why the scoring is asymmetric.